kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

 }
 ```

-Creates a new `KuzzleDataMapping` object, using its constructor.
+Creates a new `CollectionMapping` object, using its constructor.

 ### dataMappingFactory([mapping])